How Laundry Businesses Can Use Facebook Ads

 For this illustration, we’ll just pick the “Conversions” option:

-Step Four: Define Your Audience and Set Your Advertising Budget
+Step Four: Define Your Audience and Set Your Budget

-Once you’ve selected an objective for your laundry service advertising agency to hit, you’ll be able to pin down your audience and budget.
-This is where things start to get real for your ad efforts.
+Once you’ve selected an objective, you’ll be able to pin down your audience and budget.
+This is where things start to get real.

-You’ll first be prompted to enter audience information and your budget.
-As we discussed above, there are many different options for layering different criteria to create the ideal audience for your laundry service advertising.
+You’ll first be prompted to start entering audience information as well your budget.
+Like we discussed above, there are many different options for layering different criteria in order to create the ideal audience for your ads.

-However, a key part of your ad is audience targeting.
-Facebook gives you a ton of options, including location, age, gender, and lookalike audiences for your laundry service advertising agency to work with.
+A key part of your ad is the audience targeting though.
+Facebook gives you a ton of options, including location, age, gender, and lookalike audiences:

 You’ll want to clarify these options as much as you can, so you know your ads will be served to the audience that you need.